psanse/BitGraph/src/graph/readme.md

 Working with graphs
 -------------------------------

-Edges may be added or deleted in constant time (*remove\_edge* member function) for small and middle-size graphs.
-In the case of large and massive graphs they are logarithmic operations.
+Edges may be added or deleted in constant time for small and medium-sized graphs.
+In the case of large and massive graphs, they are both logarithmic operations.
-Graphs may also be copied and assigned, and special generation functions are available for special graphs, i.e., uniform random, cycles, cliques, stars and others.
+Graphs may also be copied and assigned, and specific generation functions are available for special graphs, such as, e.g., uniform random graphs, cycles, cliques or stars.
 In the following example, a 10-cycle is created and then reduced to the induced graph by its first 5 vertices:

 ``` plaintext